-(d) The way the system operates to achieve the purpose(s) identified in Section 4 information that is referred to as the "Registration Database," or RGDB (physically stored on servers within the SARSAT boundary, in Suitland, Maryland).
+NOAA maintains a national registry of U.S.-coded 406 MHz emergency beacon registration information that is referred to as the "Registration Database," or RGDB (physically stored on servers within the SARSAT boundary, in Suitland, Maryland).
 This registry allows 406 MHz emergency beacon users to comply with registration requirements in Title 47, Parts 80, 87, and 95, of the U.S. Code of Federal Regulations (47 CFR).
 The RGDB also allows beacon users to comply with the requirements of the International Civil Aviation Organization (ICAO), which focuses on aviation safety and security, in compatibility with the quality of the environment, and the International Maritime Organization (IMO), a specialized agency of the United Nations, which is responsible for measures to improve the safety and security of international shipping and prevent marine pollution from ships.
 It also plays a role in legal liability and compensation issues and the facilitation of international maritime traffic.